hanks/terraform-variables-generator/README.md

 tfvargen -h
 ```

-Also you can customized variable block with `vars.ylm` to be put into the `*.tf` directory, like
+Also you can customized variable block with `vars.yml` to be put into the `*.tf` directory, like

 ```text
 vars: